 Apertus empowers people to publish creative works on indelible global platforms.
 We believe everyone should have the power to immutably archive their history and creations on the blockchains.

 Apertus can immutably archive data on a blockchain.
 You can later recover the blockpage by entering a single transaction id; the root id or by searching for it by #Keyword or @WalletAddress.
-Wallets must support bitcoin 0.10.X - 0.13.X standard RPC calls orginally introduced by Bitcoin developers, most currently do.
+Wallets must support bitcoin 0.10.X - 0.13.X standard RPC calls orginally introduced by Bitcoin developers, many still do.

 Monitor one or more blockchains in realtime